Same-sex marriage in Wisconsin

-Same-sex marriage in Wisconsin has been legally recognized since October 6, 2014, upon the resolution of a lawsuit challenging the state's ban on same-sex marriage.
+Same-sex marriage has been legally recognized in Wisconsin since October 6, 2014, upon the resolution of a lawsuit challenging the state's ban on same-sex marriage.
 On October 6, the U.S. Supreme Court refused to hear an appeal of an appellate court ruling in Wolf v.
 Walker that had found Wisconsin's ban on same-sex marriage unconstitutional.
-The appellate court issued its order prohibiting enforcement of the state's ban on same-sex marriage the next day and Wisconsin counties began issuing marriage licenses to same-sex couples immediately.
+The appellate court issued its order prohibiting enforcement of the state's ban on same-sex marriage the next day, and counties began issuing marriage licenses to same-sex couples immediately.
+Polling suggests that a majority of Wisconsin residents support the legal recognition of same-sex marriage, with a 2022 poll showing that 72% of respondents supported same-sex marriage.
 Wisconsin had previously recognized domestic partnerships, which afforded limited legal rights to same-sex couples, from August 2009 until they were discontinued in April 2018.

 The Constitution of Wisconsin had precluded state recognition of same-sex marriages and prohibited the establishment of any similar legal status under another name since 2006, when 59% of voters ratified a constitutional amendment defining marriage so as to exclude same-sex couples.
 A federal lawsuit filed in February 2014, Wolf v.
 Walker, challenged Wisconsin's refusal to grant marriage licenses to same-sex couples, its refusal to recognize same-sex marriages established in other jurisdictions, and related statutes.
 In June 2014, Judge Barbara Brandriff Crabb of the U.S. District Court for the Western District of Wisconsin ruled for the plaintiffs and in the week before she stayed her decision county clerks in 60 of the state's 72 counties issued marriage licenses to same-sex couples and some performed marriage ceremonies for them.
-The state appealed her decision to the Seventh Circuit Court of Appeals, which affirmed her decision on September 4 and later stayed implementation of its ruling until the U.S. Supreme Court decided whether to consider the case.
+The state appealed her decision to the Seventh Circuit Court of Appeals, which affirmed it on September 4 but later stayed implementation of its ruling until the U.S. Supreme Court decided whether to consider the case.

-Public opinion polls since voters adopted the constitutional amendment in 2006 have reported a trend in favor of the legal recognition of same-sex relationships, with a 2022 poll showing that 72% of Wisconsin residents supported same-sex marriage.

 Domestic partnerships

 Domestic partnerships in Wisconsin afforded limited rights to same-sex couples.
-They were legalized in the state on August 3, 2009, but were discontinued on April 1, 2018 following the legalization of same-sex marriage.
-Domestic partnerships in Wisconsin provided select rights, such as the ability to inherit a partner's estate in the absence of a will, hospital and jail visitation, and the ability to access family medical leave to care for a sick partner.
+A domestic partnership law took effect on August 3, 2009, and provided select rights, such as the ability to inherit a partner's estate in the absence of a will, hospital and jail visitation, and the ability to access family medical leave to care for a sick partner.
+The law was upheld by the Wisconsin Supreme Court in Appling v.
+Walker on July 31, 2014.
+Domestic partnerships were discontinued on April 1, 2018 following the legalization of same-sex marriage in Wisconsin.

 By June 2017, about 4,400 couples had registered a domestic partnership in Wisconsin, with 78% of these being opposite-sex couples.